GreeshmaGuduru18/my2-guduruu/MyStats.md

 ---
 ### Favourite scientist's quotes

-> "The most important thing is to never stop  learning." - *Albert Einstein*
+> The most important thing is to never stop  learning.
+> - *Albert Einstein*

-> "To invent, you need a good imagination and a pile of junk." - *Thomas Edison*
+> To invent, you need a good imagination and a pile of junk.
+> - *Thomas Edison*